-Parks Canada has jurisdiction for the Rideau Canal including both the bed of the Canal and shore areas under its control.
+- 25. Parks Canada has jurisdiction for the Rideau Canal including both the bed of the Canal and shore areas under its control.
 The Canal is a World Heritage Site, a National Historic Site and a Canadian Heritage River that is comprised of diverse landscapes rich in history, natural character and scenic beauty.

-- 19. The City will continue to partner with Parks Canada to promote the Rideau Canal UNESCO World Heritage Site. - 20.
-In conjunction with Parks Canada, and in order to recognize and protect the cultural heritage resource significance of the Rideau River and Canal, the City will undertake a study to: - a. identify and protect the cultural heritage landscapes and built heritage resources of the waterway; - b. explore the introduction of design guidelines that can be implemented through the site plan control process, for new development along the waterway; and - c. identify measures to conserve the terrestrial and marine archaeological resources of the Rideau Canal. - 21.
-When reviewing development and public works adjacent to or over the canal system the City will ensure that: - a. the development or public works will not interfere with safe and efficient navigation on the Canal; - no development or site alteration will alter the size, shape, depth, or configuration of the slackwater sections of the canal system; - c. all development, works or site alteration on lands adjacent to the lock stations and the canal takes into consideration and conserves the Cultural Heritage Resources of these areas; and - d.
+The City will continue to partner with Parks Canada to promote the Rideau Canal UNESCO World Heritage Site. - 26.
+In conjunction with Parks Canada, and in order to recognize and protect the cultural heritage resource significance of the Rideau River and Canal, the City will undertake a study that is consistent with the World Heritage Site and National Historic Sites Management Plans for the Rideau Canal and Rideau River to: - identify and protect the cultural heritage landscapes, Algonquin history, and built heritage resources of the waterway; - explore the introduction of design guidelines that can be implemented through the site plan control process, for new development along the waterway; - identify measures to conserve the terrestrial and marine archaeological resources of the Rideau Canal. - 27.
+Reference should also be made to See also Section 4.6.3 of this Plan with respect to development abutting the Rideau Canal. - 28.
+When reviewing development and public works adjacent to or over the canal system the City will ensure that: - a. the development or public works will not interfere with safe and efficient navigation on the Canal; - b. no development or site alteration will alter the size, shape, depth, or configuration of the slackwater sections of the canal system; - c. all development, works or site alteration on lands adjacent to the lock stations and the canal takes into consideration and conserves the Cultural Heritage Resources of these areas; and - d.
 Environmental Assessments required for new bridge or public utilities that cross or are located within 30 m of the canal, address and mediate their impact on the function and heritage character of the canal in manner acceptable to the City and Parks Canada.

-2.5.6 - Collaborative Community Building and Community Design Plans

-[Amendment 28, July 13, 2005]
+2.5.6 - Collaborative Community Building and Community Design Plans [Amendment 28, July 13, 2005]